JorjaKark/FSI-LABS-9/LOGBOOK11.md

 ![Figure 40](./screenshots/screenshots-week11/task4/12.png)
 <figcaption><b>Figure 40</b>–Verifying that the Apache web server inside the container is actively listening on TCP port 443 using the <code>ss -tlnp</code> command.</figcaption>

-6. Accessing the HTTPS website and trust establishment
+## 6. Accessing the HTTPS website and trust establishment

 When initially accessing https://www.group06.com, the browser displayed a security warning.
-This occurred because the Certificate Authority that issued the server certificate is not trusted by default.
+This occurs because the server certificate was signed by the custom Root Certificate Authority created in Task 1.
+Since this CA is not present in Firefox’s trusted Authorities store by default, the browser cannot establish a valid certificate trust chain from the server certificate to a trusted root, and therefore marks the connection as untrusted.

 ![Figure 41](./screenshots/screenshots-week11/task4/13.png)
 <figcaption><b>Figure 41</b>–Attempting to access <code>https://www.group06.com</code> before trusting the custom Certificate Authority, resulting in a Firefox security warning.</figcaption>